SysBioChalmers/DLKcat/README.md

 Introduction
 ------------

-The **DLkcat** toolbox is a Matlab/Python package for prediction of kcats and generation of the ecGEMs.
+The **DLKcat** toolbox is a Matlab/Python package for prediction of kcats and generation of the ecGEMs.
 The repo is divided into two parts:
 `DeeplearningApproach` and `BayesianApproach`. `DeeplearningApproach` supplies a deep-learning based prediction tool for kcat prediction,